How police were able to track alleged murderer of Charlise Mutten

-The stepfather of a missing Australian schoolgirl has been charged with murder after police found the nine-year-old's body in a barrel in NSW's Blue Mountains.
+The stepfather of a missing Australian schoolgirl has been charged with murder after police found the 9-year-old's body in a barrel in NSW's Blue Mountains.

 Stein, 31, was arrested at a unit in Surry Hills at 8.30pm on Tuesday night and charged with murder after declining to be formally interviewed by investigators.